howard-haowen/blog.ai/_posts/draft-IOL.md

 The problem set is from Terêna, a language spoken in Brazil.
 Given the information provided here, participants are asked to fill in the gaps indicated by numbers 1 through 14.
 I encourage those of you who know little about linguistics to work on this puzzle before checking out the answer[^2].

 ## Lecture slides
-The Terêna problem set hap

-The title of my lecture was  **verbal person marking & pronominal clitics**, which may sound like gibberish if you don't know anything about linguistics.
+The Terêna problem set happens to be relevant to one of my favorite research topics, which is why I chose this title for my lecture: **verbal person marking & pronominal clitics**.
+It may sound like gibberish if you don't know anything about linguistics.
 Although the technical terms may sound obscure, the linguistic patterns they are meant to describe are in fact quite straightforward.
 Check out some examples in the lecture slides below.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRzIAb2rdQHWSHOreVPJDz2oViOS9ybACd5mmjx-8TYBAuGbbhOSUHiW319fw5cu4xDreO2mCD8FcJd/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>